Nikolaus Pevsner: Second World War

 In 1940, Pevsner was taken to the internment camp at Huyton, Liverpool, as an enemy alien.
 Geoffrey Grigson later wrote in his Recollections (1984): "When at last two hard-faced Bow Street runners arrived in the early hours of the morning to take [him] ...
 I managed, clutching my pyjama trousers, to catch them up with the best parting present I could quickly think of, which was an elegant little edition, a new edition, of Shakespeare's Sonnets."
 Pevsner was released after three months on the intervention of, among others, Frank Pick, then Director-General of the Ministry of Information.

 He spent some time in the months after the Blitz clearing bomb debris, and wrote reviews and art criticism for the Ministry of Information's Die Zeitung, an anti-Nazi publication for Germans living in England.
 He also completed for Penguin Books the Pelican paperback An Outline of European Architecture, which he had begun to develop while in internment.
 Outline would eventually go into seven editions, be translated into 16 languages, and sell more than half a million copies.
+In it he gave a definition of architecture:

+A bicycle shed is a building; Lincoln Cathedral is a piece of architecture.
+Nearly everything that encloses space on a scale sufficient for a human being to move in is a building; the term architecture applies only to buildings designed with a view to aesthetic appeal.

+He gave three ways in which aesthetic appeal could manifest itself in architecture: in a building's façade, the material volumes, or the interior.

 In 1942 Pevsner finally secured two regular positions.
 From 1936 onwards he had been a frequent contributor to the Architectural Review and from 1943 to 1945 he stood in as its acting editor while the regular editor J. M. Richards was on active service.
 Under the ARs influence, Pevsner's approach to modern architecture became more complex and more moderate.
 Early signs of a lifelong interest in Victorian architecture, also influenced by the Architectural Review, appeared in a series written under the pseudonym of "Peter F. R. Donner": Pevsner's "Treasure Hunts" guided readers down selected London streets, pointing out architectural treasures of the 19th century.
 He was also closely involved with the Reviews proprietor, H. de C. Hastings, in evolving the magazine's theories on picturesque planning.
 In the same year Pevsner was appointed a part-time lecturer at Birkbeck College, London; he would eventually retire from the college in 1969 as its first Professor of Art History.
 He lectured at Cambridge University for almost 30 years, having been Slade Professor of Fine Art there for a record six years from 1949 to 1955, and was also the Slade Professor at Oxford in 1968.